-Agency submits that it followed RIF procedures in accordance with 5 DCMR § 1500.2, 13 and that former Chancellor Rhee authorized the RIF of non-instructional, school-based staff at thirty-seven (37) school due to reorganization of functions, curtailment of work, and budgetary reasons.
-Agency states that the competitive areas for the RIF were defined by schools where the number of positions for non-instructional staff for the 2009-2010 school year exceeded the number of positions available for the 2010-2011 school year.
-DCPS determined that Nalle was a competitive area and Employee's position, Coordinator/Specialist, was identified as a position that would be subject to the RIF.
-Agency states that although Employee was the only person within her competitive level, the entire competitive area was eliminated with the instant RIF.
+Agency submits that it followed RIF procedures in accordance with 5 DCMR § 1500.2, 13 and that former Chancellor Rhee authorized the RIF to eliminate specific positions from the NPU in order to address reorganization and elimination of functions, curtailment of work, and budgetary issues.
+Agency asserts that NPU was determined to be a competitive area and the Placement Specialist position constituted a competitive level.
+Agency further states that there were nine (9) other Placement Specialists whose positions were eliminated during the instant RIF.
 Therefore, according to Agency, neither a Retention Register nor a Competitive Level Documentation Form (CLDF) were created and one round of lateral competition was not required.
-Agency also claims that it properly gave Employee thirty (30) days written notice of the RIF.
 14

-Abolishment of Entire Competitive Level
+Entire Competitive Level Abolished

-This Office has consistently held that when an employee holds the only position in her competitive level or when an entire competitive level is abolished pursuant to a RIF (emphasis added), D.C.
+This Office has consistently held that when an employee holds the only position in his competitive level or when an entire competitive level is abolished pursuant to a RIF (emphasis added), D.C.
 Official Code § 1-624.08(d), which affords Employee one round of lateral competition, as well as the related RIF provisions of 5 DCMR § 1503.3 and 6 DCMR § 2420.3, are inapplicable.
-An agency is therefore not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
+An agency is therefore not required to go through the rating and ranking process described in that chapter when the entire competitive level is abolished.